 At this point we can introspect the contents of the request and go step-by-step to debug the code.

 Deno can be debugged using VSCode.
 This is best done with help from the official

 vscode_deno extension.
 Documentation for this can be found

 You can debug Deno using your JetBrains IDE by right-clicking the file you want

 to debug and selecting the

-This will create a run/debug configuration with no permission flags set.
-If you
+a run/debug configuration with no permission flags set.
+To configure these flags

 Any client that implements the DevTools protocol should be able to connect to a Deno process.